CitruzSquared/essays/Sidereal and Synodic.md

 - "Opposition" refers to when the *elongation* of a planet equals 180˚.
 This means the Sun[^2] and the planet are at exactly opposite sides in the sky from Earth's point of view.
 Inferior planets cannot oppose the Sun.

-- "Maximum elongation" refers to the maximum angle an inferior planet can appear in the sky away from the Sun.
+- "Maximum (or Greatest) elongation" refers to the maximum angle an inferior planet can appear in the sky away from the Sun.

 - "Quadrature" refers to when the elongation of a superior planet is 90˚.